-The purpose of this paper is to extend the direct comparison used in Lott et al. (2023) by including more recent Strateole 2 observations and different gravity wave parameterizations.
-Here we use nearly all the parameterizations used by the modelling groups participating in the Quasi-Biennial Oscillation initiative (QBOi, Butchart et al. (2018)).
-We then follow Lott et al. (2023) and use the 8 balloons of the first phase of the Strateole 2 campaign that flew in the lower tropical stratosphere between November 2019 and February 2020 and add the 15 balloons that flew more than one day during the second phase of the Strateole 2 campaign, between October 2021 and January 2022.
-In those flights and at each time in those flights, we have identified the horizontal grid point in the ERA5 reanalysis (Hersbach et al., 2020) that is nearest to the balloon location.
-At those times and places we extract from ERA5 the vertical profiles of wind and temperature, as well as the surface value of precipitation to calculate the parameterized GW momentum fluxes.
-As some parameterizations need them, we also extract from ERA5 analysis and 3hr-forecasts the diabatic heating rates and the cloud base and cloud top altitudes.
+The purpose of this paper is to extend the direct comparison used in Lott et al. (2023) by including more recent 64 Strateole 2 observations and different gravity wave parameterizations.
+Here we use nearly all the parameterizations 65 used by the modelling groups participating in the Quasi-Biennial Oscillation initiative (QBOi, Butchart et al. (2018)).
+66 We then follow Lott et al. (2023) and use the 8 balloons of the first phase of the Strateole 2 campaign that flew in the 67 lower tropical stratosphere between November 2019 and February 2020 and add the 15 balloons that flew more than 68 one day during the second phase of the Strateole 2 campaign, between October 2021 and January 2022.
+In those 69 flights and at each time in those flights, we have identified the horizontal grid point in the ERA5 reanalysis (Hersbach 70 et al., 2020) that is nearest to the balloon location.
+At those times and places we use the vertical profiles of wind 71 and temperature, as well as the surface value of precipitation to calculate the parameterized GW momentum fluxes 72 using the parameterizations used in the GCMs that participated to QBOi.
+We also extract from the analysis and from 73 the associated 3hr forecast the analysis uses, the diabatic heatings rates and the cloud base and cloud top altitudes 74 needed in some GW parameterization schemes.
+75

 The outline of the paper is as follows.
 Section 2 describes the data and the parameterization schemes used.
-Section 3 compares the MF values calculated with the parameterizations and compare them to the observed values by evaluating daily correlations, averages over each balloons flight, averages over all the Strateole 2 flights, and distributions (pdfs).
+Section 3 discusses the results in terms of daily correlations, as well as global averages and statistics.
 Section 4 summarizes the results.
 As we shall see the performances of each parameterization can be contrasted regarding that we use one type of result rather than other, but our purpose is not to promote one scheme in front of the others.
 Adapting other groups parameterization to a testbed that have been intensively used for LMDz (see Lott et al. (2023)), can give an unfair advantage to the corresponding scheme, which is absolutely not the objective of the present work.
 We return to this point in Section 4.

-2 | DATA AND METHOD
+83 2 | DATA AND METHOD